 - is screened, both at time of production and throughout the shelf life of the lubricant, for endotoxins, which are toxins produced by bacteria that can harm sperm and egg function even at relatively low levels

-When you are trying to conceive, the only sure way to know that your lubricant won’t harm sperm is to choose an FDA-cleared fertility lubricant.
+When you are trying to conceive, the only sure way to know that your lubricant won’t harm sperm is to choose a lubricant that is verified to be fertility-friendly like BabyDance.
 We all know that reading labels and marketing information is confusing, so use this guide to avoid common mistakes when selecting a fertility-friendly lubricant:

-2) Avoid confusing a lube labeled as non-spermicidal with an FDA-cleared fertility lubricant
+2) Avoid confusing a lubricant labeled as non-spermicidal with a lubricant that is verified to be fertility-friendly.

-3) Avoid lubricants that are labeled as organic or natural but are not FDA-cleared as fertility lubricants, as only the FDA-cleared lubricants are required to undergo testing that shows the product won’t harm sperm or eggs
+3) Avoid lubricants that are labeled as organic or natural but are not cleared as fertility lubricants, as only lubricants that have earned the right to be labeled as fertility lubricants are required to undergo testing that shows the product won’t harm sperm or eggs.

 4) Avoid using household oils, as household oils often contain toxic peroxides and inflammatory chemicals that develop over time due to exposure to light, room temperature, and the purity of the oil.

-Bottom line, identifying that a lube is FDA cleared for fertility (PEB category) is a sure way to know if that lubricant is safe to use when you are trying to conceive.
+Bottom line, determining that a lubricant is verified to be fertility friendly is the best way to know that the lubricant is safe to use when you are trying to conceive.

 BabyDance does not contain any added fragrance, although you might notice that the lubricant has a mild floral scent.
 Unlike other fertility lubricants that use harsh parabens as preserving agents, BabyDance includes a bio-identical compound found in roses as a natural preservative, which gives BabyDance a light scent of roses.